 Sharpe Ratio: It is defined as Mean Returns earned in excess of the risk-free rate per unit of risk (Std Dev).
 It’s a measure of risk-adjusted returns.
 It was developed by Nobel laureate William F. Sharpe.

-We evaluate all above-mentioned data points to give key highlights on this fund.
+We evaluate all the above-mentioned data points to give key highlights on this fund.
 This helps you make an informed decision.
-Let me list down few important measures.
+Let me list down a few important measures-

 AUM (Asset Under Management): It should not be too low or too high.
 With a low AUM, the performance of a fund is not right to measure With a high AUM, opportunities to generate alpha (returns in excess of the benchmark) are minimal and its benefit gets divided.